 Over 2,000 Stars Are Visible To The Naked Eye At Big Bend National Park In Texas

 If you’ve ever driven through the West Texas desert, you know just how remote it truly is.
 What most people don’t understand is that it’s not only one of the most isolated places in the state, but in the entire world.
 Boasting some of the darkest skies on earth, Big Bend affords visitors the opportunity to see more than 2,000 stars with the naked eye.
-Which is why stargazing in Big Bend National Park is such a magical experience.
+Which is why Big Bend National Park stargazing is such a magical experience.

 Have you ever gone stargazing in Big Bend National Park?
 If so, what area of the park had the best celestial views?